 Condition Factor (CF) and Condition Index (CI)

 Condition factor (CF) and condition index (CI) of Asian-moon scallop (Amusium pleuronectes) obtained during the study are shown in Table 2.
 Higher CF values indicate better physical condition, meaning the Asian-moon scallop have sufficient energy reserves to support physiological functions and reproductive processes.
 Buban et al. (2019, 2021) also reported a CF value of 7.5 ± 1.0 for a similar Asian-moon scallop population in Philippine waters that are relatively free from pollution and environmental disturbances.
-Ernawati et al. (2011) recorded a CF value of 6.85 ± 0.75 in a Asian-moon scallop population in Tegal waters, Indonesia, which is almost similar to the findings of this study.
+Ernawati et al. (2011) recorded a CF value of 6.85 ± 0.75 in an Asian-moon scallop population in Tegal waters, Indonesia, which is almost similar to the findings of this study.

 The CF value reflects the efficiency of energy conversion to body structure, and low values indicate stress or nutritional deficiencies (Buban et al. 2021; Mohammad & Bahram 2015).
 Buban et al. (2019) found a CF value of 7.5 ± 1.0 in the Bractechlamys vexillum population, indicating stable environmental conditions.
 Ernawati et al. (2011) obtained a CF value of 6.85 ± 0.75 in Tegal waters, Central Java.
 CF values can fluctuate based on season and geographic location.